kubernetes-sigs/kubespray/docs/gpu-nodes.md

 Before you can succesfully install gpu scheduling in Kubernetes you need to make sure that the nouveau driver is disabled.
-There is a playbook `extra_playbooks/disable_nouveau.yml` which will disable nouveau and reboot your servers to make it permanent.
+There is a playbook `extra_playbooks/disable_nouveau.yml` which will disable nouveau and reboot (when requested) your servers to make it permanent.
+Do to this run `ansible-playbook -i <inventory> disable_nouveau.yaml (-e reboot_hosts=false/true)` if you don't specify the var `reboot_hosts`, you will be asked.

 Ofcourse you also need a set of Nvidia GPU cards.
 If you have multiple GPU models you should group. them by node.
 For more information on GPU scheduling in kubernetes follow this [link](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/)